SpherionOS/PsiphonLinux/README.md

 3. Download the newest version by pasting `wget https://raw.githubusercontent.com/Psiphon-Labs/psiphon-tunnel-core-binaries/master/linux/psiphon-tunnel-core-x86_64`
 4. Add the executable permission to it by `sudo chmod +x psiphon-tunnel-core-x86_64`

+## Uninstallation Procedure
+1. Run `sudo sh pluninstaller` in the directory where the `plinstaller2` installation script was first downloaded
+2. If the `pluninstaller` file cannot be found, run `https://raw.githubusercontent.com/SpherionOS/PsiphonLinux/refs/heads/main/pluninstaller` to download the script, and then repeat the step above

 ## Starting Psiphon
 ### Manual Install
 To start PsiphonLinux after a manual install, ensure you are in the directory where you installed Psiphon by running `ls` in the terminal and verifying that there are psiphon files there.
 Once verified, the command to start Psiphon VPN with the provided config file is `./'psiphon-tunnel-core-x86_64' -config psiphon.config`.
 Once ran, Psiphon will begin running as a local proxy and the port 8081 will handle http and https requests whereas the port 1081 will handle SOCKS 4/5 requests.